OpenFieldAutomation-OFA/ros-weed-control/README.md

 <!-- TODO: detailed explanation, some images -->

 ## Docker Setup (Recommended)
 We use Docker to simplify deployment and development of our application.
-The `Dockerfile` has a `prod` and `dev` stage.

-To use Docker you first have to install it on your host machine.
+First, install Docker and Docker Compose using the [official install guide](https://docs.docker.com/engine/install/ubuntu/).
 Then clone this repository and go into the top-level folder.
 ```bash
 git clone https://github.com/janmacro/ofa-weed-control-ros.git
 cd ofa-weed-control-ros